node-schedule/node-schedule/README.md

 specific dates, with optional recurrence rules.
 It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute).

+Need a job scheduler that uses sandboxed workers with cron, date, and human-friendly support?
+Try the [Bree](https://github.com/breejs/bree) job scheduler.

 ## Usage

 ### Installation